- What do I need to do first?

 - Be aware that some programs or majors within a state university may have specific deadlines (for example, the deadline to apply to the KU Honors Program is November 1st).

 - Also, keep in mind that many schools that use rolling admissions do have a specific deadline for scholarships and financial aid.
-For example, the priority deadline for scholarships at KU and K-State is November 1st.
+For example, the priority deadline for scholarships at KU is November 1st, and for K-State is it December 1st.
 Check the Financial Aid or Scholarships website of schools where you're applying to find their specific financial aid deadlines.
 (See more in the Financial Aid Frequently Asked Questions section of this web page.)

 Every school has different deadlines and processes, and they sometimes change from year to year.
 Most schools will open their applications during the summer before your senior year, but it is very important to read all information on each school’s website very carefully.
 Get started EARLY!
 Do not wait until the last minute, especially if you need recommendation letters.